ilaborie/devfest-toolkit/README.md

 - `--addonDir=addonDir`: the add-on directory (default: `./add-on`)
 - `--patchDir=patchDir`: the patch directory (default: `./patches`)
 - `--force`: override file if required
+- `--sponsorTypes=gold,silver,...`: define types of sponsor, should be a coma-separated list.
+- `--sponsorLang=fr,en,...`: define language of sponsor, should be a coma-separated list.